Sexual Assault in the Workplace

 At Pride Law Firm, we are more than just professionals; we are a trusted network of resources for victims and survivors of sexual abuse.
 Not only will we listen to your story, we can help you understand your legal rights and advise you about how to move forward.
 Whether you’re an employee, contractor, or in the military workforce, you always have a right to a safe environment and to take action against your abuser.

-An experienced sexual harassment attorney can help you file a claim and represent you in any potential legal proceedings that arise as a result.
+An experienced sexual assault attorney can help you file a claim and represent you in any potential legal proceedings that arise as a result.
 We can help protect your job, collect damages and recover any wages or benefits you’ve lost.
 It’s normal and okay to have questions; we can help give you answers.

 Call Jessica Pride to Find Out More About Your Rights

 If you are ready to talk about your situation, we are ready to help.
-Contact Jessica Pride at (619) 516-8166 to learn about how we can take action against the person who harassed you, retaliated against you, or failed to protect you in the workplace.
+Contact Jessica Pride at (619) 516-8166 to learn about how we can take action against the person who assaulted you, retaliated against you, or failed to protect you in the workplace.
 All consultations are free, private and without obligation.
 We offer trusted legal advice and support anonymously.

 Get in touch